-For many of us, heels are a fashion item that we hate to love—they can be stylish, provide some inches of height that perhaps we once hoped we’d grow into, and elevate a look to a level that’s most appropriate for a work presentation or otherwise sophisticated event.
+For many of us, heels are a fashion item that we hate to love.
+They can be stylish, provide some inches of height that perhaps we wished we’d grown, and elevate a look for a work presentation or another important event.
 However, the price of them often comes not just in a dollar amount, but in several kinds of aches, pains, and ailments in our feet, legs, and back.

 Meet the Expert

 - Jacqueline Sutera, DPM, is a New York-based Podiatric Surgery Specialist at City Podiatry.
 She earned her Bachelor of Science from Fordham University and her DPM from New York College of Podiatric Medicine.

 - Emily Splichal, DPM, MS, CE, is a New York-based podiatrist at the Center for Functional & Regenerative Podiatric Medicine.
 She is also the founder of Naboso Technology, a sensory product line that optimizes the way people move, feel, and live.